canonical/ubuntu-packaging-guide/libraries.rst

 compiling against the library do not care about the major version number (although the binary they compile into will).

+``.la`` libtool files are needed on some non-Linux systems with poor library support but usually cause more problems than they solve on Debian systems.
+It is a current `Debian goal to remove .la files`_ and we should help with this.

 Static Libraries
 ----------------